 1. Overall Description:

-During the work on session continuity enhancements within NR_SL_relay_enh work item a new measurement report trigger has been proposed in RAN2:
+During the work on session continuity enhancements within NR_SL_relay_enh work item a new measurement report trigger has been proposed yet with no consensus in RAN2:

 Event Z2: The measured RSRP of a candidate L2 U2N Relay UE becomes an offset better than measured RSRP of the serving L2 U2N Relay UE

-This new event requires either the comparison of SL-RSRP measurements (RSRP measurement on unicast PC5 link) from different UEs, or the comparison of SL-RSRP with SD-RSRP measurements (RSRP measurement on broadcast PC5 link used for discovery messages).
-During the discussion some companies have concerns on direct comparisons of these values due to the power control applied on PC5 unicast links.
+This new event requires either the comparison of SD-RSRP measurements from different UEs, or the comparison of SL-RSRP with SD-RSRP measurements.
+During the discussion some companies have concerns on direct comparison of SD-RSRP and SL-RSRP due to the power control mechanism applied on PC5 unicast links, while other companies think the network can handle such comparison by using an appropriate offset in the measurement event.

-Before agreeing in the introduction of this measurement report trigger, RAN2 would like to ask feedback from RAN1 and RAN4 on the comparisons of RSRP measurements:
+Before agreeing to the introduction of this measurement report trigger, RAN2 would like to ask feedback from RAN1 and RAN4 on the comparisons of RSRP measurements:

-Q1: Under which conditions the comparison of two measured RSRP values, especially the comparison of a SL-RSRP and a SD-RSRP measurement, are meaningful?

-Q2: Is there a recommended mechanism (e.g., to use offset values) to make the comparison of RSRP measurements meaningful?
+Q: Is the comparison of SL-RSRP and SD-RSRP measurement for the purposes of triggering a measurement report feasible?

 2. Actions: